Maria Josepha of Saxony, Dauphine of France: Later life

-The death of her husband, on 20 December 1765, dealt Maria Josepha a devastating blow from which she never recovered, sinking into a deep depression which lasted till her own death 15 months later.
+The death of her husband in December 1765 dealt Maria Josepha a devastating blow from which she never recovered, sinking into a deep depression which lasted till her own death 15 months later.

 Henriette Campan described the state of Maria Josepha during her widowhood:

-“The Dauphiness, his widow, was deeply afflicted; but the immoderate despair which characterised her grief induced many to suspect that the loss of the crown was an important part of the calamity she lamented.
+"The Dauphiness, his widow, was deeply afflicted; but the immoderate despair which characterised her grief induced many to suspect that the loss of the crown was an important part of the calamity she lamented.
 She long refused to eat enough to support life; she encouraged her tears to flow by placing portraits of the Dauphin in every retired part of her apartments.
 She had him represented pale, and ready to expire, in a picture placed at the foot of her bed, under draperies of gray cloth, with which the chambers of the Princesses were always hung in court mournings.
 Their grand cabinet was hung with black cloth, with an alcove, a canopy, and a throne, on which they received compliments of condolence after the first period of the deep mourning.
 The Dauphiness, some months before the end of her career, regretted her conduct in abridging it; but it was too late; the fatal blow had been struck.
 It may also be presumed that living with a consumptive man had contributed to her complaint.
 This Princess had no opportunity of displaying her qualities; living in a Court in which she was eclipsed by the King and Queen, the only characteristics that could be remarked in her were her extreme attachment to her husband, and her great piety."

-To save her the torment of remaining with memories of her dead husband, Louis XV re-arranged the allocation of apartments within Versailles, so that Maria Josepha moved out of the apartments that she had shared with her husband and into the apartments of Madame de Pompadour, who had died in 1764.
-There, the king visited her more than he had in the past, paid her many kind attentions, and discussed with her the possible wedding of her son, the new dauphin.
-Maria Josepha was not pleased with the idea of her eldest son marrying a daughter of Maria Theresa of Austria, in whose favour Maria Josepha's own mother (a cousin of Maria Theresa) had been disinherited.
+In order the ease the grief of the Dauphine, Louis XV re-arranged the allocation of apartments within Versailles, so that Maria Josepha moved out of the apartments that she had shared with her husband and into the apartments of Madame de Pompadour, who had died in 1764.
+There, the king visited her more than he had in the past, paid her many kind attentions, and discussed with her a possible bride for her son, the new dauphin.
+Maria Josepha was not pleased with the idea of her eldest son marrying a daughter of Empress Maria Theresa, in whose favour Maria Josepha's own mother (a cousin of Maria Theresa) had been disinherited.

 Maria Josepha's health declined.
 She died on 13 March 1767 of tuberculosis, and was buried in the Cathedral of Saint-Étienne in Sens.
-The marriage of her son, the future Louis XVl, with Maria Theresa's daughter Marie Antoinette was celebrated three years later.
+The marriage of her son, the future Louis XVI, with Maria Theresa's daughter Marie Antoinette was celebrated three years later.